gaudelbijay/simple_NN_visualizer/README.md

 `Instruction to run this project`
 - first run the neural_network.ipynb file in this repo
 - after running this file, two extra files: ml_server.py and app.py files will be created
-- first run the ml_server.py file by command
+- first run the ml_server.py
-- run app.py file
+- run app.py file by command: streamlit run app.py